howtoscalenn/howtoscalenn.github.io/index.md

 \quad\text{as } n \rightarrow \infty
 $$

-Here, each sample must be drawn independently from the same distribution—the “independent and identically distributed (i.i.d.)” assumption where it's e.g. if you flip a fair coin 1,000 times, the outcome of the 550th flip does not depend on the results of the first 549 flips, and each flip follows the same $$\mathrm{Bernoulli}(1/2)$$ distribution.
+Here, each sample must be drawn independently from the same distribution, the “independent and identically distributed (i.i.d.)” assumption where it's e.g. if you flip a fair coin 1,000 times, the outcome of the 550th flip does not depend on the results of the first 549 flips, and each flip follows the same $$\mathrm{Bernoulli}(1/2)$$ distribution.

 The [Central Limit Theorem (CLT)](https://en.wikipedia.org/wiki/Central_limit_theorem) is another convergence theorem for i.i.d. samples.
 It states that, for sufficiently large $$n$$, the distribution of the sample mean of $$n$$ draws approaches a normal distribution, regardless of the original distribution’s shape.
 Concretely, if you draw $$n$$ samples from $$\mathcal{N}(\mu,\sigma^2)$$, then the distribution of their mean,